process-analytics/bpmn-visualization-examples/examples/01-getting-started/README.md

 ### Use the library

-Initialize `BPMN Visualization` and then load the BPMN Diagram. \
+Initialize `BPMN Visualization` and then load a BPMN Diagram. \
 The library is bundled as an [IIFE](https://developer.mozilla.org/en-US/docs/Glossary/IIFE) style script and binds itself to the global `bpmnvisu` variable.

 ```javascript
 // initialize BPMN Visualization